NickTravers/NeuralNetworkLibrary/README.md

 1. CollabFiltering.py: Imports everything from General folder.
 2. StructuredData.py: Imports everything from General folder.
 3. Vision.py: Imports everything from General, VisionModels, and pycocotools folders.
+4. Text.py: Imports everything from General folder (also uses saved weights in TextModels folder)

 ## 5. OTHER NOTES
 All methods in this library are for supervised learning problems.
 That is, the training data consists of labeled pairs (x,y), where x is the given input datapoint (e.g. an image) and y is the ground truth output or label for that input (e.g. 'cat' or 'dog').
 This naming scheme (x=input, y=output/label) is used in the variable names, docstrings, and comments in the various library files.
 Outputs predicted by a model are sometimes also denoted by y_hat or y_pred, to distinguish from ground truth values.